puppetlabs/puppet-docs/source/pe/2.5/install_answer_file_reference.markdown

 : **Y or N** --- Whether to install the cloud provisioner tools on this node during the upgrade.
 Previous versions of PE did not include the cloud provisioner tools.

 `q_puppet_enterpriseconsole_auth_user`
 : **String** --- A user name for accessing the console.
-Previous versions of Puppet Enterprise did not secure the Dashboard with a username and password.
+Previous versions of PE did not secure the Dashboard with a username and password.
 Only required if this node has the console role (previously Puppet Dashboard) installed.

 `q_puppet_enterpriseconsole_auth_password`
 : **String** --- A password for accessing the console.
-Previous versions of Puppet Enterprise did not secure the Dashboard with a username and password.
+Previous versions of PE did not secure the Dashboard with a username and password.
 Only required if this node has the console role (previously Puppet Dashboard) installed.

 `q_vendor_packages_install`
 : **Y or N** --- Whether to install additional packages from your OS vendor's repository, if the upgrader determines any are needed.